julie-ng/express-starter/README.md

 - `docker-compose.yml`: note that `node_modules` is mounted separately.
 This is required because native bindings can differ between the container and your development computer.
 - Included `.dockerignore` to avoid copying giant `node_modules` folder on build.

 Note these files are configured for _development only_.
-If you plan to use them for development, you will make adjustments, e.g. use a different base image.
+If you plan to use them in production, you will make adjustments, e.g. use a different base image.

 ## Deployment and Production